 Back and Spine PRP Therapy at NTX Regen Center

-What is PRP Therapy for Back and Spine Pain?
+What is PRP Therapy For Back and Spine Pain?

 PRP therapy involves using a concentrated form of your blood platelets to promote tissue healing.
 It targets damaged back or spine areas, helping to regenerate tissue, reduce inflammation, and relieve pain naturally.

-How Does PRP Therapy Work for
+How Does PRP Therapy Work For

 Back and Spine Pain?

-Consultation & Diagnosis: Meet with a specialist to evaluate your condition.
+Meet with a specialist to evaluate your condition.

-Plood Draw & Preparation: A sample of your blood is processed to concentrate platelets.
+A sample of your blood is processed to concentrate platelets.

-Injection Into Target Area: The PRP is injected into the pain areas of your back or spine.
+The PRP is injected into the pain areas of your back or spine.

-Recovery & Results: Many see improvement within weeks, with full benefits over months.
+Many see improvement within weeks, with full benefits over months.

 Benefits Of PRP For Back and Spine Pain